qugraham/Customer_Coupon_Analysis/README.md

 2. Customers having less than 1 visits per month to coffee houses led to the lowest acceptance rate, by far, at ~19% acceptance (well below the 57% average).
 This is in line with the bar coupon acceptance as well - customers that frequent the places that match the coupon they received are most likely to accept the respective coupon.

 ## Featured Notebooks/Analysis/Deliverables
-1. Underlying .csv file - [coupons.csv]
+1. Underlying data in .csv file - [coupons.csv]
-2. Main notebook - includes data transformation and analysis in .ipynb - [coupon_acceptance_qrg.ipynb]
+2. Main notebook includes data transformation and analysis in .ipynb - [coupon_acceptance_qrg.ipynb]